Something wasn’t right. Johnny peered through the darkness. He could just make out a bunch of kids, up to something…

 Johnny led Mitchell into the kitchen, last decorated sometime in the seventies.
 Dishes were piled in the sink and bottles spilled out of the recycling bin onto the floor around.

 “The house rule is you keep it in your bedroom unless everyone’s invited.”

 “Marek?
 Nah, he just parties hard.”

-Johnny regarded the fat, balding man in his rumpled and stained suit, an amused glint in his eye.
+Johnny regarded the fat, balding man in his rumpled and stained suit.

 “Not in Kansas anymore, eh Toto?”

 “Don’t mock me.”
 From zero to angry in 5 seconds.

 “Settle, petal.
 You invited yourself.
 If you don’t like it, fuck off.”